tjr1974/Silk-Road-Legends-of-Wulin/documentation/game design document.md

       - Quests that introduce players to customs, traditions, and cultural practices of various regions along the Silk Road.

     - **NPC Storylines**
-      - Personal narratives of NPCs, revealing their backgrounds, motivations, and conflicts, which players can influence through their choices.
+      - Personal narratives of NPCs, revealing their backgrounds, motivations, and conflicts, which players influence through their choices.

     - **Philosophical Journeys**
       - Missions that explore various schools of thought, including Buddhism, Daoism, and Confucianism, challenging players to contemplate moral dilemmas and philosophical questions.